ULL-MII-SYTWS/vuepress-apuntes/docs/src/practicas/generators.md

 ## Exercise *Groups* in the book EloquentJS Chapter 6

-1. Write a class called `Group` that works like the [Set JS  class](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Set).
+1. Write an iterable class called `Group` that works like the [Set JS  class](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Set).
 Here is a template for the class `Group` (Exercise [Groups](https://eloquentjavascript.net/06_object.html#groups) in the book EloquentJS Chapter 6):

     ```js
     class Group {